cloudacademy/static-code-analysis-cicd/README.md

 # static-code-analysis-cicd

 Example of integrating static code analysis into a CI/CD pipeline.
-The project includes a sample client and server web application written in ES6 JavaScript.
+The project includes a sample client and server web application in the `src/` directory written in ES6 JavaScript.
 For demonstration purposes, the static analysis tool used is ESLint.
 Use of other static analyis tools and/or other programming languages would follow a similar pattern.

 The CI/CD pipeline chosen for demonstration purposes is a three-stage continuous deployment pipeline in AWS CodePipeline.
 The continuous deployment pipeline stages are: